hizzle-co/noptin/readme.txt

 - Improve the newsletter subscription error messages - CHANGED
 - Email template plugins cause broken newsletter emails - FIXED
 - Sometimes background emails do not send - FIXED
+- Newletter page not working for URLs that use 'index.php' in their permalinks - FIXED

 = 1.2.9 - 2020-05-05 =
 - Newsletter actions page nolonger uses a normal WordPress page - CHANGED